imyoungyang/myAWSStudyBlog/vpc/stage4-vgw.md

 	![](images/lab4/10-rtb-subnet.png)

+### Launch EC2 instance

-3. Launch an EC2 instance at subnet `sub-172.30.0.0/24` with name tag `restricted-machine`.
+Launch an EC2 instance at subnet `sub-172.30.0.0/24` with name tag `restricted-machine`.
+And join the existing security group with name tag `sg-172.30.0.0/16`

 ## Take away